-Start by reading your water-quality report, if available, and test your water before buying a filter.
+Start by reading your water-quality report, if available, and test your water before buying a samsung water filter.
 Your state or local health department may offer free test kits, and they’re sold at home improvement and hardware stores.
 The EPA suggests sending samples to a certified lab for analysis.
 Your local water authority can offer a list of labs, check the EPA’s list, or call their Safe Drinking Water Hotline at 800-426-4791.

 Filters are designed to eliminate specific contaminants.
 To be assured a filter will remove a certain contaminant, the package should say the filter meets NSF-certification for that substance.
 NSF International is a nonprofit testing lab that also develops standards for the industry.
 Third party labs that certify products to NSF standards include CSA, UL, and WQA.

 Consumer Reports’ past tests focused on the removal of lead and chloroform, which also indicates how well the filter will remove organic compounds.
 You’ll see those scores in our water filter Ratings, and click the features & specs tab to see which tested filters are NSF certified for removal of lead and organic contaminants.
 The NSF “Contaminant Reduction Claims Guide” also offers useful information.